Checking tasks off your to-do list feels pretty awesome, right? If only everything in life gave you that instant sense of accomplishment!

 To change the color of a task, hover over the task, and choose a new color by clicking on the colored square that appears to the right of the task.

 This is just a preview of all the fun you can have with task lists on TeamGantt—but there’s so much more to see!
-Sign up for your free TeamGantt account today, and watch our video to learn all about the project management possibilities you could have at your fingertips.
+Sign up for your free TeamGantt account today to learn all about the project management possibilities you could have at your fingertips.